Mary I of England

-Mary I (18 February 1516 – 17 November 1558), also known as Mary Tudor, and as "Bloody Mary" by her Protestant opponents, was Queen of England and Ireland from July 1553 and Queen of Spain as the wife of King Philip II from January 1556 until her death in 1558.
-She is best known for her vigorous attempt to reverse the English Reformation, which had begun during the reign of her father, King Henry VIII.
-Her attempt to restore to the Church the property confiscated in the previous two reigns was largely thwarted by Parliament, but during her five-year reign, Mary had over 280 religious dissenters burned at the stake in the Marian persecutions.
+Mary I (18 February 1516 – 17 November 1558), also known as Mary Tudor, was Queen of England and Ireland from July 1553 and Queen of Spain as the wife of King Philip II from January 1556 until her death in 1558.
+She made vigorous attempts to reverse the English Reformation, which had begun during the reign of her father, King Henry VIII.
+Her attempt to restore to the Church the property confiscated in the previous two reigns was largely thwarted by Parliament but, during her five-year reign, more than 280 religious dissenters were burned at the stake in what became known as the Marian persecutions, leading later commentators to label her "Bloody Mary".

-Mary was the only child of Henry VIII by his first wife, Catherine of Aragon, to survive to adulthood.
+Mary was the only surviving child of Henry VIII by his first wife, Catherine of Aragon.
+She was declared illegitimate and barred from the line of succession following the annulment of her parents' marriage in 1533, but was restored via the Third Succession Act 1543.
 Her younger half-brother, Edward VI, succeeded their father in 1547 at the age of nine.
 When Edward became terminally ill in 1553, he attempted to remove Mary from the line of succession because he supposed, correctly, that she would reverse the Protestant reforms that had taken place during his reign.
-Upon his death, leading politicians proclaimed Lady Jane Grey as queen.
-Mary speedily assembled a force in East Anglia and deposed Jane, who was ultimately beheaded.
+Upon his death, leading politicians proclaimed their Protestant cousin, Lady Jane Grey, as queen instead.
+Mary speedily assembled a force in East Anglia and deposed Jane.

 Mary was—excluding the disputed reigns of Jane and the Empress Matilda—the first queen regnant of England.
-In July 1554, Mary married Prince Philip of Spain, becoming queen consort of Habsburg Spain on his accession in 1556.

-After Mary's death in 1558, her re-establishment of Roman Catholicism was reversed by her younger half-sister and successor, Elizabeth I.
+In July 1554, she married Philip of Spain, becoming queen consort of Habsburg Spain on his accession in 1556.
+After Mary's death in 1558, her re-establishment of Catholicism in England was reversed by her younger half-sister and successor, Elizabeth I.

 Birth and family

 Mary was born on 18 February 1516 at the Palace of Placentia in Greenwich, England.
 She was the only child of King Henry VIII and his first wife, Catherine of Aragon, to survive infancy.
-Her mother had suffered many miscarriages and stillbirths.
-Before Mary's birth, four previous pregnancies had resulted in a stillborn daughter and three short-lived or stillborn sons, including Henry, Duke of Cornwall.
+Before Mary, her mother had three miscarriages and stillbirths and one short-lived son, Henry, Duke of Cornwall.

 Mary was baptised into the Catholic faith at the Church of the Observant Friars in Greenwich three days after her birth.
 Her godparents included Lord Chancellor Thomas Wolsey; her great-aunt Catherine, Countess of Devon; and Agnes Howard, Duchess of Norfolk.
 Henry VIII's first cousin once removed, Margaret Pole, Countess of Salisbury, stood sponsor for Mary's confirmation, which was conducted immediately after the baptism.
 The following year, Mary became a godmother herself when she was named as one of the sponsors of her cousin Frances Brandon.
 In 1520, the Countess of Salisbury was appointed Mary's governess.
 Sir John Hussey (later Lord Hussey) was her chamberlain from 1530, and his wife Lady Anne, daughter of George Grey, 2nd Earl of Kent, was one of Mary's attendants.